tamirzitman/Genetic-Algorithm/README.md

 This repository contains the implementation of a Genetic Algorithm for solving a job scheduling problem with the objective of minimizing delay cost.

-Problem Description
 The problem involves scheduling a set of jobs on a single machine.
 The objective is to minimize the total delay cost.
 Follow the instructions below to run the Python code and solve the problem.

 # Usage
 Clone the repository to your local machine or download the script file (genetic_algorithm.py).

 Prepare the input data:

-Create a text file (input.txt) with the job details in a predefined format.
+Create a text file (jobs_data.csv) with the job details in a predefined format.
 Each line should represent a job and include its relevant information.
-The format for each line should be: job_id, processing_time, due_date, weight.
+The format for each line should be: job_id, process_time, delivery_time.

 Example:
 ```
-Job1, 5, 10, 3
-Job2, 3, 8, 2
-Job3, 4, 6, 1
+job_id,process_time,delivery_time
+1,2,11
+2,4,20
+3,5,21
 ```
 Open a terminal or command prompt and navigate to the directory where the script is located.

 Run the script using the following command:
 ```
-python genetic_algorithm.py input.txt
+python genetic_algorithm.py jobs_data.csv
 ```
-The script will execute the Genetic Algorithm and output the best job schedule found, along with the corresponding delay cost.
+The script will execute the Genetic Algorithm and output the best job schedule found, along with the corresponding total delay days.

 Adjust the algorithm's parameters in the script (if necessary):